 Car buying is one of the most researched purchases a consumer makes.
 They compare trims, read reviews, check inventory online, and spend weeks in consideration before stepping onto a lot.
 Given all that digital activity, it seems logical that digital advertising should dominate the auto media mix.
+It's also not what the large-scale attribution studies show.

 The Largest Radio Attribution Study Ever Done in Auto